diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 # We coalesce the lines RDD before caching
 >>> lines = lines.coalesce(5).cache()
 >>> lines.getNumPartitions()
-4#
+4
-Subsequent analysis can operate on the coalesced RDD…
+# Subsequent analysis can operate on the coalesced RDD…
 >>> lines.count()
 ```

 #### Serialization Format
 When Spark is `transferring data over the network or spilling data to disk`, it needs to serialize objects into a binary format.
-This comes into play during shuffle operations, where potentially large amounts of data are transferred.
-By default Spark will use Java’s built-in serializer.
-Spark also supports the use of Kryo, a third-party serialization library that improves on Java’s serialization by offering both faster serialization times and a more compact binary representation,` but cannot serialize all types of objects “out of the box”`.
-Almost all applications will benefit from shifting to Kryo for serialization.
+This comes into play during shuffle operations, where potentially large amounts of data are transferred. `By default Spark will use Java’s built-in serializer`.
+Spark also supports the use of Kryo, a third-party serialization library that improves on Java’s serialization by offering both faster serialization times and a more compact binary representation,` but cannot serialize all types of objects “out of the box”`. `Almost all applications will benefit from shifting to Kryo for serialization`.

 To use Kryo serialization, you can set the `spark.serializer` setting to `org.apache.spark.serializer.KryoSerializer`. `For best performance, you’ll also want to register classes with Kryo that you plan to serialize`, as shown in Example 8-12. `Registering a class allows Kryo to avoid writing full class names with individual objects`, a space savings that can add up over thousands or millions of serialized records.
 If you want to force this type of registration, you can set `spark.kryo.registrationRequired` to true, and Kryo will throw errors if it encounters an unregistered class.